 Impatiens capensis flowers have 5 petals and 3 sepals.
 The two lateral sepals, small and membranous, are located behind the upper lip of the upper petal.
 The third sepal is inflated into a pouch which tapers to the nectar-producing spur… Flowers emerge from the upper leaf axils and are held by thin pedicels.
 To read a more complicated description, click on the link to Missouri Plants at the bottom of the page.
 Illinois Wildflowers has an easier to understand description.
 I am just giving you the short version…

 In 2013, the Jewel Weed had basically taken over the swampy area in the corner.
-The city park and lake was next door (south) and there was there were the tracks from the former Rock Island Railroad between the farm and the park.
-There was a big culvert under the old roadbed where the lake drained keeping this area wet most of the time.
-The old road railroad tracks were removed and now is it part of the Katy Trail State Park.
+The city park and lake are next door (south) and there there were the tracks from the former Rock Island Railroad between the farm and the park.
+There is a big culvert under the old roadbed where the lake drains keeping this area wet most of the time.
+The old railroad tracks were removed and now is it part of the Katy Trail State Park (Rock Island Spur).